Where to Stay in Key West: Best Areas and Hotels

 In terms of historic buildings, you have locations like the Basilica Of St. Mary Star Of The Sea, one of the oldest Catholic churches in the state of Florida.
 There is also the Oldest House Museum & Gardens, which contains facts and exhibits about Key West, housed inside its oldest structure.

-Other historic buildings include The Armory, a 19th century military training house, The Fogarty Mansion, Richard Peacon House, Dr. Joseph Y. Porter House, and the Key West Heritage House & Robert Frost Cottage.
+Other historic buildings include The Armory, a 19th-century military training house, The Fogarty Mansion, Richard Beacon House, Dr. Joseph Y. Porter House, and the Key West Heritage House & Robert Frost Cottage.

 There is even the Key West Cemetery which, with more than 100,000 people interned here, features more than triple the current population of Key West, which stands at around 30,000.